 It's Day 1 at Mattermost.
-We're a growing company and growing open source project out to support the massive transformation underway as open source software continues to unlock the massive potential of people and teams around the world.
+We're a growing company and growing open source project out to support the massive transformation underway as open source software unlocks the massive potential of people and teams around the world.

 The "Mattermost Handbook" is a continual work-in-progress for Mattermost staff--people who are paid to work on our open source software and to help run the company behind our software.